Cyton Getting Started Guide

 For best results, when plugging female header pins onto the OpenBCI board, orient the sides with the 'silver latch bit' face-up since that side is a tiny bit wider than 0.1".

-4. Your 6V AA Battery Pack & 4 AA Batteries
+4. Your Lithium Polymer Battery and USB Charger (or 6V Battery Pack & 4 AA Batteries, pre-2023)

 Cyton boards have specific input voltage ranges.
 These input voltage ranges can be found on the back-side of the board, next to the power supply.
 BE VERY CAREFUL to not supply your board with voltages above these ranges, or else you will damage your board's power supply.
 For this reason, we recommend that you always use the battery pack that came with your OpenBCI kit.

-Important note If you are using a non-OpenBCI battery holder, please check the polarity (red +/black -) BEFORE powering up your OpenBCI board.
+Important note If you are using a non-OpenBCI battery holder (not recommended), please check the polarity (red +/black -) BEFORE powering up your OpenBCI board.
 A reversed polarity will burn out your board.

-Your Cyton kit comes with 4 plastic feet that can be snapped into the holes of your board to provide extra stability while working.
+If you do not have a board case, your Cyton kit comes with 4 plastic feet that can be snapped into the holes of your board to provide extra stability while working.
+The case and plastic feet cannot be used at the same time.

 II.
 Download/Install/Run the OpenBCI GUI